sakshine108/valaya/README.md

 # Nimbus

 Nimbus is a low cost, secure, and customizable cloud storage system.
-Currently, we are giving access to 100 GB of cloud storage free of charge for testing purposes.
+Currently, we are giving free access to 20 GB of cloud storage for testing purposes.

 # Install and Run